Raynaud's Disease: What You Should Know

 Often, smoking can cause poor circulation, so quitting the habit my reduce your risk of Raynaud's.
 Exercising regularly - about 150 minutes per week - can also improve circulation and decrease stress and anxiety.

 When you go out in cold weather, keep your extremities warm by wearing gloves, hats and comfortable footwear.
 Talk to your doctor if Raynaud's is having a negative effect on your daily activities.
-The NHS says your GP may prescribe nifedipine, the only medication licenced to treat Raynaud's.
+The NHS says your GP may prescribe nifedipine, the only medication licensed to treat Raynaud's.

 At Gracewell care homes, our carers are dedicated to ensuring residents are maintaining a healthy lifestyle.
 To find a location near you, contact us today.